rednafi/rednafi.com/content/go/middleware_vs_delegation.md

 while another intercepts specific routes like `/special` to serve a custom response.

 However, I often find the indirections introduced by this pattern a bit hard to read and debug.
-I recently came across the embedded delegation pattern while browsing the Gin[^1] repo.
+I recently came across the embedded delegation pattern while browsing the [Gin repo].
 Here, I explore both patterns and explain why I usually start with delegation whenever I need to modify HTTP requests in my Go services.

 ## Middleware stacking